 ‘THE FORGER’ SHIRAZ, JIM BARRY, CLARE VALLEY, AUSTRALIA From WAITROSE, £24.99

-I served this at a recent dinner and it world really well.
+We served this at a recent dinner and it worked really well.
 This Shiraz style is refined and reserved with brambly black fruit character and delicate notes of spiced, black pepper, cinnamon, cloves and nutmeg.
-I paired this wine with my home made Rasel Hanout spice, a North African spice mix made out of ten freshly roasted spices that I sprinkled on to my three-leaf salad of Swiss Chard, Spinach and Kale.
-Accompanying the salad, I prepared Paprika roasted broccoli and bean quinoa.
+I paired this wine with my home made Rasel Hanout spice, a North African spice mix made out of ten freshly roasted spices that we sprinkled on to our three-leaf salad of Swiss Chard, Spinach and Kale.
+Accompanying the salad, we prepared Paprika roasted broccoli and bean quinoa.
 This wine also has the power and elegance to equally carry a Lamb Tagine or Moroccon Chicken Rfissa with it.
 It loves Moroccan and African spices.